-Avoid strong acids.

-Avoid contact with copper, aluminium and their alloys.

-Metals and their oxides or salts may react violently with chlorine trifluoride.
-Chlorine trifluoride is a hypergolic oxidiser.
-It ignites on contact (without external source of heat or ignition) with recognised fuels - contact with these materials, following an ambient or slightly elevated temperature, is often violent and may produce ignition.
-The state of subdivision may affect the results.
+- · Avoid strong acids, acid chlorides, acid anhydrides and chloroformates. - · Avoid contact with copper, aluminium and their alloys. - Metals and their oxides or salts may react violently with chlorine trifluoride and bromine trifluoride. - These trifluorides are hypergolic oxidisers.
+They ignites on contact (without external source of heat or ignition) with recognised fuels contact with these materials, following an ambient or slightly elevated temperature, is often violent and may produce ignition. - · The state of subdivision may affect the results.